-Brighton Science Festival started ten years ago, because… well, because everyone needs a science festival.
+Brighton Science Festival started in 2005, because… well, because everyone needs a science festival.
 It’s the best way to discover where we came from, deal with where we are and debate where we might go in the future.

 Yes, I know the shudder of terror that some people feel at the mere mention of the word ‘science’, but there is every reason to believe that can turn into a tremor of excitement.
 There are some extraordinary and inspiring science communicators out there, and we search all the festivals and publishers in Britain to bring the best to Brighton.

 The festival is for all ages, but the ones we are particularly doing this for are 12-14 year-olds.
 When they arrive in secondary school from primary school they are fired up with enthusiasm for science.
 Within two years they hate it.
 Why?
 The government has recognised the problem and fiddled with the school curriculum, trying to make it more user-friendly, but that hasn’t worked.

 There are two elements missing, which even the most energetic teachers (and I have met a lot of very, very keen teachers out there) have difficulty coping with:

 There is no spirit of discovery.
 Young people love to explore, experiment and create.
 They don’t mind making mistakes along the way.
 But the curriculum doesn’t leave time for mistakes.
 They have to get the right version in their books straight away, ready to move on to the next topic.
 There is no room for the spirit of discovery.

 Secondly, their parents don’t join in.
 Schools often have sports days, when all the parents come along.
 They have school plays; all the parents come along.
 When they have science days the school is deserted.